i-am-pedro-piedade/Exads/README.md

 This repository contains a Symfony application with EXADS code challenges

 ## Do you need help?
-If you don't have the necessary tools in your local machine to run the following instructions, please head to this URL instead: https://replit.com/@pedro126/ExadsCodeChallenge
+If you don't have the necessary tools in your local machine to run the project in a Docker, please head to this URL instead: https://replit.com/@pedro126/ExadsCodeChallenge

+This is using https://replit.com/, a collaboration platform.

+To be able to view the code and run the app, you will need to Fork the project, Sign Up or Sign In and then Run the server.

-## Get a docker up and running
+## Or get a docker up and running
 Assuming Docker is already installed in your machine, open a terminal in the project root folder and run these commands:
 * ```make build```
 * ```make start```

-## Get the app ready (create DB tables, load fixtures, compile the interface)
+### Get the app ready (create DB tables, load fixtures, compile the interface)
 First enter the Docker container by running this command:
 * ```make bash```